 Creating a traditional photo album is a wonderful treasure that can be enjoyed for many years to come by yourself and future generations.
 It’s also a lot of fun to put together.

-You could print your images on your home printer, or use one of the many online based services to print in bulk.
+You could print your images on your home printer, on a portable iPhone photo printer, or use one of the many online based services to print in bulk.
 Keep an eye out for promotional codes allowing for very cost effective printing of images.

 When you’ve got your prints, enjoy arranging your images in a meaningful way in a photo album.
 You may want to add some text or make a note of the date on the back of each image.